ryantd42/NY-Legislative-Git/2023/A7184A-2023/bill.md

- religious and moral beliefs; or (b) if the principal's  wishes  are  not reasonably known and cannot with reasonable diligence be ascertained, in accordance  with the principal's best interests; provided, however, that if the principal's wishes regarding  the  administration  of  artificial nutrition and hydration are not reasonably known and cannot with reason-
+ religious and moral beliefs; or (b) if the principal's  wishes  are  not reasonably known and cannot with reasonable diligence be ascertained, in accordance  with the principal's best interests; provided, however, that

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05270-01-3
+  LBD05270-04-4
- A. 7184  2
+ A. 7184--A  2

- able diligence be ascertained, the agent shall not have the authority to make decisions regarding these measures.
+ if the principal's wishes regarding  the  administration  of  artificial nutrition and hydration are not reasonably known and cannot with reason- able diligence be ascertained, the agent shall not have the authority to make decisions regarding these measures.
   §  3.
 Subdivision  3  of  section  2983  of the public health law, as